ianepperson/canegt-to-ms/README.md

 ## The Solution

+A small, custom, cheap board that translates the CAN-EGT output to the Megasquirt CLT input.
+No Megasquirt or CAN-EGT modifications necessary.

 ### Hardware

 The [Adafruit Trinket](https://www.adafruit.com/product/1501) is a $6 processor that is powered by a 5-16 volt input, has an input pin that reads precisely 0-5 volts on an input pin, can communicate with another simple chip via [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface), and can provide that other chip with a stabilized 5 volts.
-Note that the [Trinket M0](https://www.adafruit.com/product/3500) might work and is radically easier to load code to, but it's only a 3 volt chip and other components would have to be used to translate the 0-5 volt into the 0-3 volt analog input.
+Note that the [Trinket M0](https://www.adafruit.com/product/3500) might work and is radically easier to load code to, but it's only a 3 volt chip and other components would have to be added to translate the 0-5 volt into the 0-3 volt analog input.

 [Trinket Pinouts](https://learn.adafruit.com/introducing-trinket/pinouts)